youyifong/tsp/README.md

 #### Output
 - cellpose_counts_timestr.txt: number of predicted masks for each image

+- _masks.csv: a text file containing info about the size of each predicted mask and x-y coordinate of center pixel of each predicted mask

 - _mask_fill.png (with -s): an image file containing the solid fill of the predicted cell masks

 - _mask_outline.png (with -s): an image file containing the predicted cell masks